michael-rowe/ai-in-hpe/README.md

 # Home

 > [!Caution]
 > This site is a work-in-progress.
-Some content is incomplete.
+There is almost no content yet.
+The existing content is incomplete.
 Some links don't work.
 Some things are just opinions that I've made up.
 And some information is just plain wrong.[^1] Common sense is required.

 This is a site[^2] I'm putting together to guide my own learning about generative AI in the context of health professions education.